Web Testing - Using CSS Selectors¶

 In Web Spy¶

 To most easily use CSS selectors in Rapise, we recommend using the Web Spy tool.
-Make sure that CSS edit is enabled:
+Make sure that CSS editing is enabled:

-If you enter in the CSS selector at the top, when you click Test
+If you enter the CSS selector at the top and then click Test

 Learning Objects¶

-When you have created the query in the Web Spy that returns the HTML elements that you were expecting, you can click on the Learn button to learn that object.
-What this will do is create a new Rapise object in the Object Tree that maps to this specific CSS.
-That means that the "object" in Rapise is effectively a pointer to this specific CSS selector.
+Once you have created the query in the Web Spy that returns the HTML elements you expect, you can click the Learn button to learn that object.
+This will create a new Rapise object in the Object Tree that maps to this specific CSS selector.
+This means that the "object" in Rapise is effectively a pointer to this specific CSS selector.

-For example, if you want to find a specific book in a grid of books by its CSS class, style, ID
+For example, if you want to find a specific book in a grid of books by its CSS class

 .
-Every time you call a function on Book_1, Rapise will use the learned CSS selector and use that to evaluate which HTML element in the web page to access.
+Every time you call a function on Book_1, Rapise uses the learned CSS selector to evaluate which HTML element on the web page to access.

 Dynamic Queries¶

-In addition to learning objects based on specific CSS selector, there are a set of general functions that can be used to query for objects in the web page:
+In addition to learning objects based on specific CSS selectors, there is a set of general functions that can be used to query for objects on the web page:

 SeS('Book_Management').DoDOMQueryCss('tr td[data=book1]');

-Will dynamically query for any HTML element that is a child of the learned Book Management object that matches the CSS selector.
-In this example it will look for any table cell in a table row that has the attribute data="book1"
+This will dynamically query for any HTML element that is a child of the learned Book Management object and matches the CSS selector.
+In this example, it will look for any table cell in a table row that has the attribute data="book1"

 .